 Alpha ESS Welcomes TESLA to the industry

-Thanks to Tesla’s unveiling of the Tesla Powerwall this week the spotlight has been firmly place onto the domestic energy storage industry.
+Thanks to Tesla’s unveiling of the Tesla PowerWall this week the spotlight has been firmly place onto the domestic energy storage industry.
 Back from exhibiting our own Energy Storage Systems at [insert exhibition name] it is refreshing to see that AlphaESS’s vision for the future of domestic power is mimicked in a wider audience.

 AlphaESS welcomes newcomers to the industry.
 Growing awareness of Solar Energy Storage and its place in the household will only greater achieve our goals to create a future where millions can become energy independent.
 AlphaESS envisages the next generation of SmartHomes to be